Trying to describe what it’s like to work for Evening isn’t as easy as I thought it would be - how do you sum up a dream job?

 I’ve been an Evening entertainment reporter and host for 10+ years, and we never run out of new things to see, do, eat or experience in the PNW.
 I’ve covered everything from the Seahawks victory parade to a guy who makes art out of pancake batter.

 I’m also able to put my moderate obsession with TV and movies to good use.
 I travel regularly to interview actors and filmmakers in Los Angeles, New York and beyond.
-I’m a member of the Broadcast Film Critics Association, and produce Honest Reviews for our digital platforms.
+I’m a member of the Critics Choice Association, and produce Honest Reviews for our digital platforms.

 I’ve also tackled assignments that fall into the category of “WHAAAT?!?” – like when I went swimming with a crocodile in Australia, dune bashed in Dubai, flew on a trapeze in SODO, jumped out of an airplane over Snohomish, and got pelted in Seattle's Tomato Battle.
 (I only regret the crocodile, but mainly because I wore a swimsuit on-air.)